Kotlin/kotlinx.coroutines/docs/topics/coroutines-and-channels.md

 Alternatively, Retrofit also allows returning the result wrapped in `Response`.
 In this case, the result body is provided, and it is possible to check for errors manually.

-Add the following declarations to `GitHubService`:
+In `src/contributors/GitHubService.kt`, add following declarations to the `GitHubService` interface:

 ```kotlin
 interface GitHubService {